Where was Horizon: An American Saga filmed

 In movie

-Scene where The scene where the 1859 settlement of San Pedro Valley, Arizona, was depicted, showing the early stages of westward expansion and the challenges faced by pioneers and settlers as they ventured into the vast, unknown territories, capturing the essence of a new frontier being established.
+Scene where the 1859 settlement of San Pedro Valley, Arizona, was depicted, showing the early stages of westward expansion and the challenges faced by pioneers and settlers as they ventured into the vast, unknown territories, capturing the essence of a new frontier being established.

 Real